motion/orbit/notes/next.md

 # Ora - your memory

+ListsApp is up next:

+- ListIndexApp - the list manager that shows in Orbit and in hover menu
+- ListApp - looking at a list, has sorting, search filtering and opening items

 ## first option: realtime

 hover over it to see whats contextually relevant in a dropdown